-Note: There are no toilets along this section of the rail trail.
-There is drinking water located directly along the Brassall Bikeway (between Wulkuraka & Fernvale), immediately south of Workshops Street, and another in John Murphy Park, Brassall
+Note: There is drinking water located directly along the Brassall Bikeway (between Wulkuraka & Fernvale), immediately south of Workshops St, and another in John Murphy Park, Brassall

-- The Wulkuraka Trailhead address is at 163 Grace Street, Wulkuraka
+- The Wulkuraka trailhead address is at 163 Grace St

 - The first section to Diamantina Boulevard at the Warrego Highway underpass has a high quality concrete surface.
 The remainder is gravel and dirt suitable for hybrid and mountain bikes.